Noise Levels in Egypt Lake-Leto, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet office

-Western Egypt Lake-Leto sounds about 28% louder than Eastern Egypt Lake-Leto to the human ear, a 3.6 dBA gap.
+To the human ear, noise in southwestern Egypt Lake-Leto sounds about 46% louder than in northeastern Egypt Lake-Leto, a 5.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from N Dale Mabry Hwy do you need to be?